 Delaware state law requires all registered vehicles to have the minimum state liability auto insurance coverage:

-- $25,000 per person for death or injury.
+- $25,000 for death or injury of one person

-- $50,000 per accident.
+- $50,000 for deaths or injuries per accident

-- $10,000 for private property damage.
+- $10,000 for property damage

 Alternatives to Insurance in Delaware